 All applicants for research doctoral programs will be evaluated on the basis of their previous academic record, performance on examinations, personal aptitude, and motivation for graduate study.

 - Master of Divinity or equivalent from a regionally accredited seminary.
-The M.Div. degree must include the minimum Hebrew and Greek required in the M.Div. program of Southern Seminary (at least 3 hours of one language at the elementary level and 3 hours of the other language at the intermediate level).
+The M.Div. degree must include the minimum Hebrew and Greek required in the M.Div. program of Southern Seminary (at least 3 hours in one language at the elementary level, and at least 6 in the other up to the intermediate level).

-- Master of Theology: A minimum master’s level cumulative grade point average of “B+” (3.3 on a 4.0 scale).
-Admission is competitive and a higher GPA is favored.
+- Master of Theology: A master’s level cumulative grade point average of 3.0 for a Ministry Th.M. and 3.3 for a Research Th.M and Modular Th.M.

 - Doctor of Education: The student must have completed his or her Master’s degree with a minimum grade point average of B+ (3.3 on a 4.0 scale).
 Admission is competitive and a higher GPA is favored.
 In addition, the student must have earned a regionally-accredited Master’s degree totaling no fewer than 48 hours, with at least twelve hours in biblical or theological studies and at least twelve hours in leadership, administration, education, or ministry studies.